ktoso/rx-wiki/Writing-operators-for-2.0.md

 0. These are the classical libraries that either use `java.util.Observable` or are listener based (Java Swing's `ActionListener`).
 Their common property is that they don't support composition (of events and cancellation).
 1. This is the classical Rx.NET library that supports composition, but has no notion for backpressure and doesn't properly support synchronous cancellation.
 2. This is what RxJava 1.x is categorized, it supports composition, backpressure and synchronous cancellation along with the ability to lift an operator into a sequence.
 3. This is the level of the Reactive-Streams based libraries such as Reactor 2 and Akka-Stream.
 They are based upon a specification that evolved out of RxJava but left behind its drawbacks (such as the need to return anything from `subscribe()`).
+This is incompatible with RxJava 1.x and thus 2.x had to be rewritten from scratch.
-4. This level expands upon the Reactive-Streams interfaces with operator-fusion (in a compatible fashion)
+4. This level expands upon the Reactive-Streams interfaces with operator-fusion (in a compatible fashion, that is, op-fusion is optional between two stages and works without them).
+Reactor 3 and RxJava 2 are at this level.
+The material around Akka-Stream mentions operator-fusion as well, however, Akka-Stream is not a native Reactive-Streams implementation (requires a materializer to get a `Publisher` out) and as such it is only Gen 3.

+There are discussions among the 4th generation library providers to have the elements of operator-fusion standardized in Reactive-Streams 2.0 specification (or in a neighboring extension) and have RxJava 3 and Reactor 4 work together on that aspect as well.

 ## Components

+## Callable and ScalarCallable

 TBD